Telesia/pop_goes_the_weasel/README.md

 Used to integrate the functionality of the contact form to connect to an appropriate email address.

 ### Testing

+After a mentoring session where we tested through some of the features, I was advised to add in some defensive programming to secure my site better.
+This meant that on the Log In page I added an extra layer of code so that a user needed to be "in session" to be able to access the add to dictionary page.
+Otherwise, any user could retype the URL link themselves and access the add_cockney.html page.

 Please refer to seperate document found [here](TESTING.md)